RobKenis/rob-kenis-dot-dev/docs/reinvent-recap-2025/1-introduction.md

 [AWS Nitro](https://aws.amazon.com/ec2/nitro/) is the capability to offload features off to separate PCI cards.
 Using Nitro, you are fully isolated from AWS as a hypervisor.
 There is no shell access on the hypervisor.
 All these PCI cards have custom silicon on them.
-By building upon custom siicon, this drove innovation towards Graviton processors.
+By building upon custom silicon, this drove innovation towards Graviton processors.
 This year, AWS released [Graviton 4](https://www.aboutamazon.com/news/aws/graviton4-aws-cloud-computing-chip) wieeeeee, the new generation is the new best price to performance cpu family.
 The new generation uses even less energy.